↑

 • Mix the dough:

-• In a food processor, combine 4 cups flour and 1 teaspoon salt and pulse briefly to mix.
-Scatter the cubed 3 sticks butter over the top and pulse just until the mixture forms coarse crumbs about the size of peas.
+• In a food processor, combine flour and salt and pulse briefly to mix.
+Scatter the cubed butter over the top and pulse just until the mixture forms coarse crumbs about the size of peas.
 Drizzle ¾ cup ice water over the flour mixture and pulse just until the dough starts to come together.

 • Transfer the dough to a work surface, divide into 3 equal pieces and press each into a flat disk.
 Set 1 disk aside and wrap the remaining 2 disks in plastic wrap for future use (see note below).